nmufundirwa/GROUP-4-ASSIGNMENT-PYTHON-FOR-MEDICAL-IMAGING-PROCESSING/README.md

 # Medical Image Processor and Classifier

-This project is a Python-based medical imaging processor that provides a set of tools for loading, processing, classifying, and saving medical images.
+The project is a Python-based medical imaging processor that provides a set of tools for loading, processing, classifying and saving medical images.

 ## Project Structure